 †backed by scientific studies

 Our note: given the structural and functional brain change seen in CPPS patients in recent MAPP research, as well as research that points to weak gender identification issues in CPPS patients (PMIDs 7195683, 8971661, 12201923 and 15045182), we could even call the condition “pelvic psychomyoneuropathy”.
 That at least hints at the condition’s complexity.

 An even newer term coined by the NIDDK in 2007 that encompasses both male and female pelvic myoneuropathy (CPPS and IC) is “UCPPS“, which stands for Urologic Chronic Pelvic Pain Syndrome (or Syndromes).

 Pelvic Floor Muscle Spasm

-The lack of any clear problem within the prostate itself (except for very subtle markers of inflammation such as selected cytokines) has caused several researchers to look elsewhere for an underlying cause of CPPS.
+The lack of any clear problem within the prostate itself (except for very subtle markers of inflammation such as selected cytokines) has caused several researchers to look elsewhere for the underlying cause of CPPS.
 Urologists at the University of Colorado studied 103 patients with ‘abacterial prostatitis’.
 When they palpated their patients’ pelvic floor muscles, they found that 88% of these patients had “myofascial tenderness” in the rectal area which was associated with the inability to relax the pelvic floor efficiently.
 When they measured these patients’ voiding behaviour with invasive urodynamics, they found that a whopping 92.2% of these patients had “dysfunction of the pelvic floor muscles”.
 Therefore two key points to arise are (1) few CPPS patients have any evidence of infection or gross inflammation in the prostate itself; and (2) the majority do have pelvic floor muscle spasm.

 The next question that arises is this: how does chronic spasm of the pelvic floor muscles cause the pattern of pain and voiding dysfunction typically seen in CPPS patients?